 init(options)

-Returns an app instance with addQuery, addAction, addFormAction, onError, start, and dispose methods.
+Returns an app instance with addQuery, addAction, addFormAction, runQuery, runAction, onError, start, and dispose methods.

 import { init } from "gg-wf-scripts";